Women are much more sensitive about their weight than men on college.

 Victory in Iraq for them would embolden them, but we are not without ways to check their victory, even as we might exit Iraq.

-The Kurds, the Saudis, the Turks, the Jordanians, who fear the jihadis as much as we do, and potential allies, the Bathists and the Sunni tribal leaders who want to rule their own piece of Iraq and also fear and despise the jihadists.
+We have allies at the ready, the Kurds, the Saudis, the Turks, the Jordanians, who fear the jihadis as much as we do, and potential allies, the Baathists and the Sunni tribal leaders who want to rule their own piece of Iraq and also fear and despise the jihadists.

-So we're gonna get out.
+So we're going to get out.

-We're gonna s we're gonna cut and run, and we're gonna turn it over to our allies, and this is gonna be beneficial to us.
+We're going to cut and run, and we're going to turn it over to our allies.

 So it's on the record.